Undaria pinnatifida (Harvey) Suringar

 Description: Thallus laminate, yellowish to dark brown, usually 1-2 m, occasionally 3 m or more in length; holdfast spreading, dichotomously branched and claw-like, giving rise to a flattened oar-like stipe with a "fried-egg" like margin with small proliferations and basally with beautifully lobed sporophylls that coil around it when mature; stipe continuing into the fond as a flattened midrib that bears broadly lobed laciniate fronds with a roughly pyramidal shape.

-Habitat: lower intertidal and very shallow subtidal (no more than a few m), particularly in sheltered locations, in particular growing on marinas, buoys, and similar floating structures in harbours.
+Habitat: lower intertidal and very shallow subtidal (no more than a few m), particularly in sheltered locations, growing particularly on marinas, buoys, and similar floating structures in harbours.
+Often occurring on boat-hulls.

 Key characteristics: Frilly sporophylls coiling around the base of the flattened stipe at the base.
 A similar flattened midrib is not found in any other kelp in the Atlantic.
 Alaria esculenta has a midrib which is not flattened and the frond of Alaria is not lobed, although it may be similar laciniate.